stylight/handbook/_docs/feedback.markdown

 ## Personal development budget

+You can use the feedback which you received from the community for chosing the right development activites for you.
 Every employee has a personal development budget.
 What you do with it is up to you.
 Go to conferences, buy books, participate in workshops or something entirely different.
 It’s your pick.
 You can find all the details in our [Development Budget Guidelines [Stylight login required]](https://docs.google.com/document/d/1yB6Ahp-iW8YsKSETBSXsO_wEw7skE4_weLBJPoI6kXs)

 ## Further reading